 pvlib.snow.coverage_nrel#

-Calculates the fraction of the slant height of a row of modules covered by snow at every time step.
+Calculates the fraction of the slant height of a row of modules that is covered by snow at every time step.

 Implements the model described in [1] with minor improvements in [2], with the change that the output is in fraction of the row’s slant height rather than in tenths of the row slant height.
 As described in [1], model validation focused on fixed tilt systems.